D4N18L/Calculator_Tk/README.md

 # Calculator_Tk
-A gui application using  TKinter to perform simple operations
+A gui application using  TKinter to perform simple mathematical operations